tracecompass/tracecompass/README.md

   Builds the RCP archives.
 Refer to the previous section for details.

+* `-Prun-custom-test-suite`

+  Runs a test suite present in `releng/org.eclipse.tracecompass.alltests`.
+The test suite to run has to be defined by `-DcustomTestSuite=[name]`, for example `-DcustomTestSuite=RunAllCoreTests`.

 * `-Pdeploy-rcp`

   Mainly for use on build servers.
 Copies the generated RCP archives, as well as